Breaking News: New Study - Doctors of optometry have safely performed thousands of optometric laser procedures (click here)

 • Currently licensed optometrists would not be grandfathered to perform these minor procedures.
 They would be required to complete additional training including performing procedures under direct supervision to demonstrate competence to satisfy State Board requirements.

-• A recent review of more than 140,000 optometric laser procedures performed by doctors of optometry in 12 states found that 0.001% of cases resulted in complications.
+• A recent review of more than 140,000 optometric laser procedures performed by optometrists in 12 states showed a strong safety record and support for future optometric scope expansion.

 Optometrist using a laser to perform a non-invasive procedure on a patient's eye